craftercms/docs/source/system-administrators/studio/studio-configuration-overrides.rst

    # Cluster member registration, this registers *this* server into the pool
    # Cluster node registration data, remember to uncomment the next line
    # studio.clustering.node.registration:
-   #  this server's local address (reachable to other cluster members)
+   #  This server's local address (reachable to other cluster members).
+You can also specify a different port by
+   #  attaching :PORT to the adddress (e.g 192.168.1.200:2222)
    #  localAddress: ${env:CLUSTER_NODE_ADDRESS}
-   #  authentication type to access this server's local repository
+   #  Authentication type to access this server's local repository
    #  possible values
    #   - none (no authentication needed)
    #   - basic (username/password authentication)
    #   - key (ssh authentication)
    #  authenticationType: none
-   #  username to access this server's local repository
+   #  Username to access this server's local repository
    #  username: user
-   #  password to access this server's local repository
+   #  Password to access this server's local repository
    #  password: SuperSecurePassword
-   #  private key to access this server's local repository (multiline string)
+   #  Private key to access this server's local repository (multiline string)
    #  privateKey: |
    #    -----BEGIN PRIVATE KEY-----
    #    privateKey